Vastseliina – Bishop’s Castle Neuhausen

 History

-Neuhausen castle was the easternmost stronghold of the Dorpat bishopric.
-Its task was to defend the eastern border and an important trade route to Pskov.
-It is possible that the impulse for its creation was the fortification in the thirties of the 14th century of the Rus fortress Izborsk.
-The construction of Neuhausen began around 1342 in agreement with the Livonian Order.
-Initially, the castle was called Frauenburg, only later it was referred to as Neuhausen.
+Neuhausen Castle was the easternmost stronghold of the Dorpat Bishopric.
+Its task was to defend the eastern border and the important trade route to Pskov.
+It is possible that the impulse for its building were the fortifications of the fortress of Izborsk made in the 1330s.
+The construction of Neuhausen began around 1342, in consultation with the Master of the Livonian Order, Burchard von Dreileben.
+Initially, the castle was called Frauenburg (Frouwenborch), but later it was called Neuhausen (Vastseliina).

-In 1353, in the chapel located in the castle tower, a cross was seen levitating above the altar.
-Since then, the stronghold has also been the destination of numerous pilgrimages.
-The sanctity of the chapel was recognized in 1354 by pope Innocent IV himself, providing a forty day indulgence for every pilgrim who reaches the castle.
+In 1353, in the chapel located in the castle tower, a cross was allegedly spotted levitating above the altar.
+From then until the end of the Middle Ages, the stronghold also became the destination of numerous pilgrimages, additionally popularized by stories of numerous healings.
+The sanctity of the chapel was recognized in 1354 by Pope Innocent VI, providing a forty-day indulgence for every pilgrim who reaches the castle.
+The income from it may have been used to expand the castle, described in 1379 by Master Wilhelm von Vrymersheim as the most powerful in all of Livonia (“fortissimum et munitissimum in tota patria”).

 Despite the border location, the castle initially did not experience much war damages.
 The first serious attempt took place only in 1463, when the Russians unsuccessfully besieged Neuhausen.
 Under the impact of the growing threat from the east, at the turn of the fifteenth and sixteenth centuries, the castle was extended, making it one of the most powerful in Livonia.
 However, it did not save the bishopric in 1558, even though the castle was strengthened by the Teutonic army sent in.
 After a three-week siege and repeated assaults, commander Jurgen von Uexküll gave the fortress to the armies of Ivan the Terrible.
 After the truce of Yam-Zapolsky in 1582, the control over the castle was taken over by the Polish-Lithuanian army, which 40 years later, after a heavy siege, was overthrown by the Swedes.
 Shortly afterwards, the Russians occupied Neuhausen, but then the medieval stronghold had little military significance and was in ruin at the latest from the beginning of the 18th century.